 Victoria Island is situated in Patagonia’s Nahuel Huapi National Park, named after the largest and deepest lake in Argentina’s Lake District.
 Intrepid travelers who have arrived by yacht can explore the island’s magnificent forests and if they are lucky they might even catch sight of a pudú, the world’s smallest deer.

 18. Marble Cathedral, Patagonia, Chile

-One of nature’s most mesmerising regions accessible by yacht is Marble Cathedral, a network of marble caverns which are positioned above the water in South America’s second largest freshwater lake.
+One of nature’s most mesmerising regions accessible by yacht is Marble Cathedral, a network of marble caverns that are positioned above the water in South America’s second-largest freshwater lake.
 Unique swirls reflecting the colour of the water have been imprinted into the marble and when the waters are suitably low, you can get a closer look by accessing the passage by small boat.